CordeliaMist/GagSpeak-Client/README.md

 - View the history of your original and muffled messages
 - Both client side interaction through the UI, and server side interaction with /gag commands.

-### THIS IS CURRENTLY IN A PRE-RELEASE!!!!
-**Seriously, if I have not directly instructed you to add this to your game because I will be walking you through testing with me, do not download this.
-There may be certain commands that throw certain flags, or fuck up your game**

 **Repo Link:** `https://raw.githubusercontent.com/CordeliaMist/Dalamud-GagSpeak/main/repo.json`

 # DISCLAIMER